 Mergers and Acquisitions

 Apple is "on the prowl" for acquisitions in the words of CEO Tim Cook, having made some two dozen mostly small purchases since late 2012 as it develops new products and improves existing ones.
-In 2014 it announced plans to pay $3 billion for the Beats companies, which includes streaming music service Beats Music and the headphones and speakers company, Beats Electronics.
+In 2014 it paid $3 billion for the Beats companies, which includes streaming music service Beats Music and the headphones and speakers company, Beats Electronics.
 With the acquisition of Beats Music, Apple will have its own streaming music service to position itself against other players such as Amazon, Pandora, and Spotify.
 Also that year it bought start-up LuxVue Technology, which makes power-efficient displays for small consumer devices.